 Fancy Gap is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Fancy Gap, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

 The people who call Fancy Gap home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fancy Gap residents report their race to be White.
-Important ancestries of people in Fancy Gap include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.
+Important ancestries of people in Fancy Gap include English, Welsh, German, Yugoslavian, and Other West Indian.

 The most common language spoken in Fancy Gap is English.
 Other important languages spoken here include German/Yiddish and African languages.